personium/website/src/getting-started/appdev-impl.md

 ## Relational data (OData)

-In the following screen, the data list for a specific period is acquired and displayed.
+In the following screen, a list of location histories from a specific period is retrieved and displayed.

 ![Movement history data list](assets/getting-started/trails_locations.png)